Invariance of non-vanishing of first $l^p$-cohomology under $L^q$-Measured Equivalence: Questions

-We study Theorem \ref{thm:mainthm} in the context of hyperbolic Coxeter groups with CLP.
-The author does not know whether it is true without the condition of CLP or more generally for hyperbolic groups.
+We study Corollary \ref{cor:confdim} in the context of hyperbolic groups with CLP.
+We do not know whether it is true without the assumption of CLP or more generally for all hyperbolic groups.

-\textbf{Question 1}: Is the theorem true for the class of hyperbolic Coxeter groups or for the class of hyperbolic groups?

-Orbit equivalence is a restrictive notion of measured equivalence.
-It will be interesting to study the question for $L^p$-ME.